 noun (plural salaries)

-- a fixed regular payment, typically paid on a monthly or biweekly basis but often expressed as an annual sum, made by an employer to an employee, especially a professional or white-collar worker: he received a salary of $29,000 [as modifier]: a 15 percent salary increase Compare with wage.More example sentences
+- A fixed regular payment, typically paid on a monthly or biweekly basis but often expressed as an annual sum, made by an employer to an employee, especially a professional or white-collar worker: he received a salary of $29,000 [as modifier]: a 15 percent salary increase Compare with wage.More example sentences

-verb (salaries, salarying, salaried)[with object] archaic
+verb (salaries, salarying, salaried)[with object] • archaic Back to top

-Middle English: from Anglo-Norman French salarie, from Latin salarium, originally denoting a Roman soldier's allowance to buy salt, from sal 'salt'
+Middle English: from Anglo-Norman French salarie, from Latin salarium, originally denoting a Roman soldier's allowance to buy salt, from sal 'salt'.